Listuguj Mi'gmaq First Nation

+History

 Battle of the Restigouche (1760)

 The "Battle of the Restigouche", was the last naval battle between the British and the French during the Seven Years' War.
 In 1760, after the fall of Quebec, the French hurried to send reinforcements across the Atlantic.
 400 troops were sent in merchant ships from Bordeaux.
 However, when they reached the Saint Lawrence River, the fleet commander discovered that the area was already occupied by a strong British fleet.
 He decided to sail south to the bottom of the Bay of Chaleur, and established gun batteries on the shore of the Restigouche River, near Listuguj.
 Eventually, they were spotted by British Captain John Byron, who engaged battle there.
 The battle opposed 3 French ships and ground batteries and a coalition of Mi'gmaq, French and Acadian irregular troops, against a 70-gun British ship and 2 frigates.
 The French and their allies lost this battle, ending the hopes of reconquering Quebec.